Chemaclass/stored-cold-seed-kata/README.md

 ### 1st iteration

-Create a function that given a sequence of 1 and 0, which represents the binary number of the position of the word, the result will be the word associated to that position.
+Create a function that given a sequence of 1 and 0 (_which represents the binary number of the position of the word_), the result will be the word associated to that position.

 ```php
 # Proposal code to start...